The Host (Star Trek: The Next Generation): Makeup and set design

-The makeup for the Trill host featured a separate nose and forehead pieces, as the intention was to retain the general look of a human.
+The makeup for the Trill host featured separate nose and forehead pieces, as the intention was to retain the general look of a human.
 Air bladders were placed inside a fake abdomen to create the shot in which the symbiont appeared to move under the host's skin.
 A second fake abdomen was created for the surgery scene in which the symbiont is moved into Riker, which worked by having a crew member lie under the surgery table, pulling the symbiont into the opening using a concealed string.
-The design of the symbiont was based on a caterpillar with an octopus for a head, which featured a further air bladder in order to give the appearance that it was pulsating and painted in fluorescent paint to glow when a black light was shone on it during that scene.
+The design of the symbiont was based on a caterpillar with an octopus for a head, which featured a further air bladder in order to give the appearance that it was pulsating, and painted in fluorescent paint to glow when a black light was shone on it during that scene.

 The Trill later recurred in Deep Space Nine, with multiple hosts of the Dax symbiont appearing on screen.
 The same makeup was initially used as in their originally appearance in The Next Generation, however after two days of filming with Terry Farrell in the prosthetics, she was sent back to the makeup department to change it.
 The shuttle set was the same one which had been used previously, with parts created for different episodes since work began in the first season episode "Coming of Age".
 In "The Host", it was named Hawking for the theoretical physicist Professor Stephen Hawking.
-He would later guest star in the first part of the episode "Descent" at his request.